 So, you’re freshly engaged.
-You’re sporting some sparkly new bling on your left hand and you’re ready to jump into wedding planning.
+You’re sporting some sparkly new bling on your left hand and you’re ready to put together your team of wedding vendors.
 We don’t blame you, you’ve got plenty of fun times ahead of you, from cake tastings to outfit try-ons.
 But before you dive too deeply into the wonderful world of taffeta, tulle and table linens there are a few things you should hash out.
 Think of these as the foundation for your wedding and give them the TLC and time they deserve.

 Here’s what you need to know before booking your wedding vendors.